-- 45. The Government submitted that there had been no breach of the requirements of Article 3.
-The applicant had failed to submit any proof of damage caused to his mental or physical health.
-His allegations that his health had deteriorated as a result of his detention were not supported by any evidence.
-Furthermore, access to medication had been provided for the applicant during his detention.
-Finally, the authorities did not have the intention of humiliating or debasing the applicant: he had simply been kept in the general conditions which prevailed in the prison.
-The Government also added that substantial changes have taken place in the penitentiary system in Armenia in terms of both improving the general conditions and the regime applied within prisons notwithstanding the existing socioeconomic problems. - 46.
-The applicant submitted that the conditions of his detention at the Armavir Temporary Detention Facility amounted to degrading treatment within the meaning of Article 3.
-He further argued that he had in fact submitted medical proof that his health had deteriorated as a result of his conditions of detention. - 47.
-The Court observes at the outset that Article 3 enshrines one of the most fundamental values of democratic society.
+40. The Government submitted that there had been no breach of the requirements of Article 3.
+The applicant had not made any allegations of any damage caused to his mental or physical health.
+Furthermore, he had been transferred to another, more comfortable cell following his complaint of 23 March 2003.
+Finally, the authorities had not intended to humiliate or debase the applicant.
+The Government also added that substantial changes had taken place in the penitentiary system in Armenia in terms of improving both the general conditions and the regime applied within prisons notwithstanding the existing socio-economic problems.

+41. The applicant submitted that the conditions of his detention at the Armavir Temporary Detention Facility had amounted to degrading treatment within the meaning of Article 3.

+42. The Court observes at the outset that Article 3 enshrines one of the most fundamental values of a democratic society.
 It prohibits in absolute terms torture or inhuman or degrading treatment or punishment, irrespective of the victim's conduct (see, among other authorities, Labita v.
-Italy [GC], no 26772/95, § 119, ECHR 2000-IV). - 48.
-According to the Court's case-law, ill-treatment must attain a minimum level of severity if it is to fall within the scope of Article 3.
+Italy [GC], no 26772/95, § 119, ECHR 2000-IV).

+43. According to the Court's case-law, ill-treatment must attain a minimum level of severity if it is to fall within the scope of Article 3.
 The assessment of this minimum is, in the nature of things, relative; it depends on all the circumstances of the case, such as the nature and context of the treatment or punishment, the manner and method of its execution, its duration, its physical or mental effects and, in some instances, the sex, age and state of health of the victim (see, among other authorities, Ireland v. the United Kingdom, judgment of 18 January 1978, Series A no. 25, p.
 65, § 162).